Feeling Stressed? Understanding how stress affects our brain health

 Look after the basics- get enough sleep, drink enough water, move more, eat well.
 These are some of the core building blocks of brain health at Noggin HQ.

-Turn the stone- try to see things differently, that can be hard on your own but talk to someone else you trust about your worries and what ever is making you feel stressed
+Reframe your thoughts: Try to see things differently, that can be hard on your own but talk to someone else you trust about your worries and what ever is making you feel stressed

-Take a break - even just a few minutes in the work day can help you feel refreshed and better prepared for the tasks ahead.
+Take a break: Even just a few minutes in the work day can help you feel refreshed and better prepared for the tasks ahead.